 Stone crosses are a common feature of Anglo Saxon sites, some may pre-date the original building, but many were probably erected outside wooden churches, to be later demolished and used in a later stone rebuilding.
 See St. Gregory's Minster

 Further cross fragments used to be on display in Leeds museum.
 I recently went to see them but the museum no longer exists!
-Presumably it was Thatchered in the '80's. **Apparently it's Open again.
-I must go see**
+Presumably it was Thatchered in the '80's. **I went to the museum recently; very disappointing from a dark age history point of view – couldn’t find any cross fragments**

 A detail of a robed figure, probably an evangelist.
 The right-hand half is, however, a reconstruction.